g10f/sso/README.rst

     helm repo add g10f https://g10f.github.io/sso

 If you had already added this repo earlier, run ``helm repo update`` to retrieve the latest versions of the packages.
-You can then run ``helm search repo g10f`` to see the charts.

 To install the sso chart: